var wpdm_url = {"home":"https://atotaxrates.info/","site":"https://atotaxrates.info/","ajax":"https://atotaxrates.info/wp-admin/admin-ajax.php"};

-The delayed income tax offset is to compensate for the tax spike that occurs when a lump sum income amount received is made up of amounts which have accrued are attributable to earlier tax years.
+The Lump Sum Payment In Arrears (LSPIA) Tax Offset is to compensate for the tax spike which can occur when a lump sum of income received is made up of amounts which are attributable to earlier tax years.

-The eligible lump sums are identified as “Lump Sum E” in the employee’s payment record.
+The eligible lump sums are usually identified as “Lump Sum E” in the employee’s payment record.

 When prior-year income is received, the whole of the amount is required to be included in the year it is received.
-But the delayed income offset reduces the tax to that applying when re-attributing the lump sum to the earlier years.
+But the delayed income offset calculation reduces the tax by re-attributing the lump sum to the earlier years.

 This earlier years’ tax adjustment is estimated by using the actual tax rates for the previous 2 years, and an average of those 2 years’ rates for any years prior to that.